-- Quality fire and emergency services will continue to be provided at a high level of service for a rural community. - Public restrooms will continue to be provided in Glen Arbor village during the summer season. - An adequate Lake Michigan boat launch will be developed in Glen Haven. - The appearance of public facilities will fit the visual character of the community.
+- Quality fire and emergency services will continue to be provided at a high level of service for a rural community. - Public restrooms will continue to be provided in Glen Arbor village during the summer season. - Unsuccessful attempts have been made to develop an An adequate Lake Michigan boat launch will be developed in Glen Haven.
+However, Glen Arbor continues to support the idea of having a Lake Michigan boat launch in Glen Haven.

-- The analysis of the need for public facilities in the Future Land Use Plan shall be used as a guide for the future development or rehabilitation of public facilities. - Existing public buildings will be upgraded as necessary and re-used where needed to meet future needs. - Public facilities will be designed or upgraded to fit the visual character of the community.
+• The appearance of public facilities will fit the visual character of the community.

-- Public restrooms serving summer season visitors will be provided in the village in facilities consistent with the character of the Township. - An appropriate location will be found near Glen Haven for a public boat launch to provide access to Lake Michigan. - The Township will locate future public buildings within walking distance of the village residents where ever possible. - Wherever feasible, public agencies will utilize existing, available sites or buildings instead of building on undeveloped land outside of the village. - The Township will promote the development of path/sidewalk systems to link public areas to residential areas.
+- The analysis of the need for public facilities in the Future Land Use Plan shall be used as a guide for the future development or rehabilitation of public facilities. - Existing public buildings will be upgraded as necessary and re-used where needed to meet future needs. - Public facilities will be designed or upgraded to fit the visual character of the community. - Public restrooms serving summer season visitors will be provided in the village in facilities consistent with the character of the Township. - Attempts to find An appropriate a permissible location will be found near Glen Haven for a public boat launch to provide access to Lake Michigan have been unsuccessful.
+However, Glen Arbor continues to support the idea of having a Lake Michigan boat launch in Glen Haven. - • - The Township will locate future public buildings within walking distance of the village residents wherever possible. - Wherever feasible, public agencies will utilize existing, available sites or buildings instead of building on undeveloped land outside of the village. - The Township will promote the development of path/sidewalk systems to link public areas to residential areas.